Landmark Theatre (Syracuse, New York): History

-Architecture and decor
+Architecture

 According to Peter Baum of SALT, Loew's State was the first great "Oriental-style" movie theater, predating two of Loew's "Oriental palaces" in New York City.
 Architect Thomas Lamb described the theatre as "European, Byzantine, Romanesque – which is the Orient as it came to us through the merchants of Venice."
 A large chandelier once hung in the lobby, originally designed by Louis Tiffany for Cornelius Vanderbilt's mansion.
 The chandelier was sold during the 1970s.
 A 1,400-pipe Wurlitzer organ was also once a major feature of the venue, but was also gone by the time SALT purchased the property.
 The promenade lobby, reached via a grand staircase, once held a fishpond with a Japanese pagoda fountain.
 The Landmark's red and gold decor and several large murals have been preserved and restored.
 The restored lobby is closed to the public and is only open for special events.